srl-labs/containerlab/docs/manual/kinds/xrd.md

 Containerlab supports only the control-plane flavor of XRd, as it allows to build topologies using virtual interfaces, whereas vrouter requires PCI interfaces to be attached to it.

-!!!tip
+/// admonition
+    type: tip
 Consult with [XRd Tutorials](https://xrdocs.io/virtual-routing/tutorials/2022-08-22-xrd-images-where-can-one-get-them/) series to get an in-depth understanding of XRd requirements and capabilities.
+///

 ## Getting XRd